 Media Rating Council (MRC) set standards and conduct audits to make digital advertising reliable and effective.
 As it is an independent organization formulated for the betterment of the industry as a whole, the players in the adtech ecosystem confer and agree with the MRC standards.
-MRC viewability, as the name implies, is a standard devised to determine whether an ad impression is viewable or not.
+MRC viewability, as the name implies, is a standard introduced to determine whether an ad impression is viewable or not.

-So, as you have guessed, MRC defined certain thresholds to help adtech vendors to consider an ad impression as viewable.
+So, as you have guessed, MRC defined certain thresholds to help ad-tech vendors to consider an ad impression as viewable.
 But, before talking about the MRC viewability guidelines, let’s have a brief look at the basic concepts in the context of ad viewability.

 Fraudulent or Invalid Impressions: Fraudulent impressions are the illegitimate ad impressions that are typically generated with the help of botnets, artificially manipulated page loads, etc. The idea is to siphon the ad dollars from the buyers with invalid traffic (IVT)

-Viewable Ad Impressions: An ad impression will be considered as viewable one when the ad is contained in the viewable space of a web browser’s window.
+Viewable Ad Impressions: An ad impression will be considered as a viewable one when the ad is contained in the viewable space of a web browser’s window.
 If the ad is getting displayed outside the viewport of a browser, then the ad impression didn’t have the chance to be seen by a user.